rezzza/SecurityBundle/README.md

 :warning: **The last version is only available from Symfony 5.**

+If you are using an older version, the default branch is the [v5 branch](https://github.com/fulll/security-bundle/tree/v5) for backward compatibility.

 Symfony Security has introduced a new security system in Symfony 5.3.
 In Symfony 6 the legacy system is removed in favor of this system.